plsuwu/plsuwu/src/docs/writeups/confusing_passwords.md

 ## overview

-the challenge landing page presents us with the login form and the page's source code. its a php-based login form, and the source immediately confirms a handful of credentials:
+The challenge landing page presents us with the login form and the page's source code.
+It's PHP-based, and the source code here contains hardcoded credentials (in the form of our target username, `admin`):

 ```php
 <?php